WadeYin9712/Dynosaur/README.md

 **Usage and License Notices**: All the generated task instructions (except the instances of each task) are released under Apache-2.0 license.
 The instances of each tasks are subject to the license under which the original dataset was released.
 These license information are available in Dynosaur data and [`instruction_data/license_info.json`](./instruction_data/license_info.json).

 ## Updates
+- Jul 6, 2023: Dynosaur v1 is coming! `Dynosaur-full` and `Dynosaur-sub-superni` are released at 🤗 [Huggingface Datasets](https://huggingface.co/datasets?search=dynosaur).
+T5-3B and LLAMA-7B fine-tuned with Dynosaur are released at 🤗 [Huggingface Models](https://huggingface.co/models?sort=trending&search=dynosaur).
-- Dynosaur v0 is here!
+- May 23, 2023: Dynosaur v0 is here!
 Dynosaur-full data, metadata collection method and instruction generation code are released!
 Will upload them to Huggingface soon!

 ## Overview